 - Encode letters into binary.

-- Decode binary back to letters.
+- · Decode binary back to letters.

 - Relate the idea of storing letters on paper to the idea of storing information in a computer.

-(Optional) Watch the "Lesson in Action" video.

-Gather markers for the bracelets.
-Other decorations like beads and pipecleaners are optional.

-Print one worksheet and assessment per student.

-(Optional) Write a short message on the board in binary.
+- (Optional) Watch the "Lesson in Action" video. - Gather markers for the bracelets.
+Other decorations like beads and pipecleaners are optional. - ■Print one Binary Bracelets Worksheet and one Binary Bracelets Assessment per student. - Make sure every student has a journal. - Optional) Write a short message on the board in binary.